Package 'coconots'

 # Simulate using the Julia implementation

-data_julia <- cocoSim(order = 1, type = "Poisson", par = c(lambda, alpha), length = 100)
+data_julia <- cocoSim(order = 1, type = "Poisson", par = c(lambda, alpha), length = 100, julia = TRUE)

-Compute Scores for Various Models
+Computes Scores for Various Models Maintaining a Common Sample

 Description